-Inflammatory Heart Diseases Treatment
+Inflammatory Heart Disease and Myocarditis Treatment

-When irritants such as bacteria, a chemical or virus reach your heart muscle, you may experience inflammation of the heart or a heart infection.
+When irritants such as bacteria, a chemical or virus reach your heart muscle, you may experience inflammation of the heart, or a heart infection.
 Such an infection can cause damage to or inflammation of the lining of the heart, valves, outer membrane or the heart muscle itself.

 Types of Heart Infections